Laura: First question; what is your name?

 Laura: Yeah.

-Father: You know, am I the only one?
+Father: You think you know.
+What, why?
+You know, am I the only one?
 And suddenly you find out the reason for it, then it's more acceptable.
 You say; ‘Ah, I’ve got retinitis pigmentosa’.
 That's why I can’t see.

 Father: It was a good pick up line too, you know?